wasichu/MassMailer/README.md

 ==========

 Mass Mailer in Python.
 This script allows you to send a specified quantity of the same e-mail in an automated fashion.
+A number of options are supported.

 Dependencies
 ============